Life After Graduation

 Employment and Travel

-- If you're an F-1 student and want to work, you must apply for OPT within a month of completing your studies.
+- If you're an F-1 student and want to work, you must apply for OPT ideally 3 months prior to completing your studies.

 - If you're a J-1 student and want to work, you must apply for Academic Training before you complete your studies.